priyadwivedi76/Obys/README.md

-# ObSys Project Clone
+# Obys Project Clone

 ## Overview

-Welcome to the **ObSys Project Clone**!
+Welcome to the **Obys Project Clone**!
 This project is a dynamic and interactive web experience that showcases various media types and fonts, all enhanced with stunning animations powered by **GSAP (GreenSock Animation Platform)**, **Locomotive Scroll**, and **ScrollTrigger**.
 It’s designed to demonstrate how modern web technologies can create engaging user interfaces and seamless scrolling effects, all while being fully responsive across devices.

 ## Features